How to file your income taxes

 The Revenue Department (กรมสรรพากร) of the Ministry of Finance (กระทรวงการคลัง) is responsible for administering Thailand’s tax system.

-Thailand’s tax year runs in line with the calendar year: 1 January to 31 December.
+Thailand’s tax year runs in line with the calendar year, from 1 January to 31 December.
 Married couples can choose to file tax returns jointly or individually.
 Social security (ประกันสังคม) contributions are made separately.

 Thai Revenue Department, a large concrete building

-The Revenue Department oversees tax in Thailand.
-(Photo: aquatarkus/Getty Images)
+The Revenue Department in Bangkok, Thailand (Photo: aquatarkus/Getty Images)

 Personal income tax (ภาษีรายได้ส่วนบุคคล) in Thailand is payable on the following forms of income:

-• Employed income (รายได้จากการทำงาน): salaries are taxed at progressive rates of 0–35%.
-Employment bonuses are taxable.
+• Employed income (รายได้จากการทำงาน): Salaries and employment bonuses are taxed at progressive rates of 0–35%

 • Self-employed income (รายได้จากการประกอบอาชีพอิสระ): Self-employed workers must pay income tax on their earnings at the same rates as employees.

 • Business income (รายได้จากธุรกิจ): Businesses in Thailand are not subject to income tax.
 Companies instead pay corporate tax on profits.
-The standard rate of corporate tax is 20%.
+The standard corporate tax rate is 20%.
 Companies with lower profits can benefit from a reduced rate of 15%.

-• Savings and investments: interest on bank deposits, dividends and investments are subject to income tax.
-If you earned less than ฿20,000 in interest form a Thai account, this can be excluded from your tax return.
+• Savings and investments: Interest on bank deposits, dividends, and investments are subject to income tax.
+If you earned less than ฿20,000 in interest from a Thai account, this can be excluded from your tax return.
 Tax credits are available against dividend income from locally incorporated companies.

-• Rental income: rental income is taxed at the standard income tax rates.
+• Rental income: Rental income is taxed at the standard income tax rates.
 Some deductions are available.
-Property investors can deduct expenses at a flat rate of 30% or offset their actual expenses (evidence is required).
+Property investors can deduct expenses at a flat rate of 30% or offset their actual expenses, provided they have evidence.
 Rental income is subject to a 5% withholding tax (15% for non-residents).

-Now, however, all foreign-sourced income will be subject to Thai income tax when it is brought into the country, regardless of the year.
+In 2024, new rules came into force affecting the taxation of foreign-sourced income brought into Thailand.
+The changes meant that all foreign-sourced income would be subject to Thai income tax when brought into the country, regardless of the year it was earned.

-Tax rates: how much tax will I pay in Thailand in 2024?
+Tax rates: how much will I pay in Thailand in 2025?

 Thailand’s income tax brackets are progressive.
-The top income tax rate is 35% and is payable by those who earn more than ฿5 million in a year.
-The tax brackets for 2024 are as follows:
+The top income tax rate is 35% and is payable by people who earn more than ฿5 million a year.
+The tax brackets for 2025 are as follows:

 Income tax bandTax rate